umami-ware/acrode-cookie-notice/README.md

 Feel free to **file a new issue** with a respective title and description on the the :octocat: [GitHub Issue Tracker](https://github.com/umami-ware/cookie-notice/issues) repository for this project.
 If you already found a solution to your problem, **we would love to review your pull request**!

-Before creating a pull request, please check out our contribution guide below.
+Before creating a pull request, please check out our <a href="#user-content-submitting-сhanges">contribution guide</a> below.

 ## :wrench:&nbsp; Roadmap